-- To take reasonable care for the health & safety of themselves and others, that may be affected by their acts or omissions at work. - To co-operate with the employer to ensure compliance with all the company Health & Safety policies and procedures. - To refrain from intentional or reckless interference with equipment and/or systems provided in the interest of Health, Safety and the Environment. - To co-operate with management when required on such things as accident prevention and all procedures with regard to Health, Safety and the Environment as set out in the Health & Safety at Work etc. Act 1974, the Environmental Protection Act 1990 and all associated Regulations and approved code of practices. - To maintain good standards of housekeeping in our premises and on client premises. - To report any accident or incident including near-misses (whether or not personal injury results) to the office. - To report any defects in equipment without delay to their immediate Supervisor and not to attempt repairs which they have not been authorised and specifically trained and competent to undertake. - To ensure that no potentially hazardous item, substance or machine is brought on to the site or used without the prior knowledge and authority of their immediate Supervisor. - To use and if applicable, wear any item of Personal Protective Equipment.
-It is a requirement of law that any equipment supplied for safety must be used, and when not in use, it is properly cleaned, stored and maintained.
+- To take reasonable care for the health & safety of themselves and others, that may be affected by their acts or omissions at work. - To co-operate with the employer to ensure compliance with all the company Health & Safety policies and procedures. - To refrain from intentional or reckless interference with equipment and/or systems provided in the interest of Health, Safety and the Environment. - To co-operate with management when required on such things as accident prevention and all procedures with regard to Health, Safety and the Environment as set out in the Health & Safety at Work etc. Act 1974, the Environmental Protection Act 1990 and all associated Regulations and approved code of practices. - To maintain good standards of housekeeping in our premises and on client premises. - To report any accident or incident including near-misses (whether or not personal injury results) to the office. - To report any defects in equipment without delay to their immediate Supervisor and not to attempt repairs which they have not been authorised and specifically trained and competent to undertake. - To ensure that no potentially hazardous item, substance or machine is brought on to the site or used without the prior knowledge and authority of their immediate Supervisor.

-Company Name Signed by Review due date Wastesure Mark Dunne 04.01.2022
+Company Name Signed by Review due date London Railway Limited Trading As Wastesure Mark Dunne 04.01.2022